Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 The End

 The oil leak is sealed.
 Your Mini will no longer leave any oil stains in its parking space.
-Congratulations!
+Congratulations !

-Feel free to write a remark or comment at the bottom of the page if you wish.
+Please feel free to ask a question or to write a comment at the bottom of the page if you wish.

 You may also like